 Bryan Pate is a Marine, Ironman finisher and the founder of the ElliptiGO, which you have probably seen cruising the coast of Southern California sometime in the past year or so.
 In 2005 Pate lost the ability to run for fitness because of injuries to his knees and hips.
 He wasn’t into cycling so he turned to the elliptical trainer in the gym until he couldn’t stand being indoors anymore.
-Then asked his friend Brent Teal, a fellow endurance athlete and mechanical engineer, to develop a low-impact substitute for running outdoors.
-The solution was the ElliptiGO, and the response has been amazing.
-We spent a little time with Pate to about his brainchild.
+He then asked his friend Brent Teal, a fellow endurance athlete and mechanical engineer, to develop a low-impact substitute for running outdoors.
+The solution was the ElliptiGO bike, and the response has been amazing.
+We spent a little time with Pate to chat about his brainchild.

-After you hooked up with Brent Teal, what happened next?
+After you teamed up with Brent Teal, what happened next?

 The company began with a handshake at a coffeeshop in Solana Beach; and about a year later Brent completed the first prototype.
 The first time I got on it, I rode it for 20 miles and knew that were on to something.
 In 2008, I rode the 50-mile Rosarito-to-Ensenada bike ride in three hours and 16 minutes, or more than 15 miles per hour.
 At the end of 2008, we formed ElliptiGO Inc., and in 2009 we both rode prototypes from start to finish at the Death Ride (Tour of the California Alps) – 129 miles in the Sierras, with more than 15,000 feet of climbing.
 Since then we’ve begun delivering production models to customers in San Diego, and we’re expanding distribution to Los Angeles and San Francisco.